ambiot/ambz2_matter/component/common/application/matter/example/light/README.md

 ### Button Press
 Whenever the button is pressed, the interrupt handler will be invoked.
-The interrupt handler will post an event to the downlink queue, which will be received by the interaction handler.
+The interrupt handler will post an event to the downlink queue, which will be handled by `matter_driver_downlink_update_handler`.

-The interaction handler will be responsible for updating the On/Off attribute of the LED.
+To implement this, under `matter_drivers.cpp`, setup your GPIO interrupt callback to create and post events to the downlink queue.
+See `matter_driver_button_callback` for reference.
+When creating the event to post to downlink queue, create a handler function for the event that will update the attributes on the Matter stack.
+See `matter_driver_downlink_update_handler` for reference.

 ### Matter Attribute Change Callback
 Whenever the Matter controller changes the On/Off attribute of the LED, 2 types of callbacks will be invoked: